-2.1.
-Overview
+2.1 Overview

-- (a) B2B Procedures define a series of B2B Interactions as Business Documents or Business Signals. - (b) Business Documents are Notifications, Requests or Responses between Participants and contain important relevant business information. - (c) Business Signals are used to indicate the receipt, acceptance/rejection of a Business Document. - (d) Business Documents and Business Signals are mapped onto aseXML Transactions and Acknowledgements, respectively.
+- a.
+[Guidance Note] B2B Procedures define a series of B2B Interactions as Business Documents or Business Signals. - b.
+[Guidance Note] Business Documents are Notifications, Requests or Responses between Participants and contain important relevant business information. - c.
+[Guidance Note] Business Signals are used to indicate the receipt, acceptance/rejection of a Business Document. - d.
+[Guidance Note] Business Documents and Business Signals are mapped onto aseXML Transactions and Acknowledgements, respectively.

-2.2.
-General aseXML Conventions
+2.2 General aseXML conventions

-- (a) Participants must ensure that all B2B Interactions comply with the requirements for the aseXML protocol as defined in the aseXML Guidelines subject to the provisions of this Procedure. - (b) A Participant must ensure that their aseXML Message Handler implements the Acknowledgement model as defined in the aseXML Guidelines, and subject to the provisions of this Procedure.
+- a.
+Participants must ensure that all B2B Interactions comply with the requirements for the aseXML protocol as defined in the aseXML Guidelines subject to the provisions of this Procedure. - b.
+A Participant must ensure that their aseXML Message Handler implements the Acknowledgement model as defined in the aseXML Guidelines, and subject to the provisions of this Procedure.

-2.3. aseXML Acknowledgements
+2.3 aseXML acknowledgements

-- (a) A Participant receiving a Message must ensure that an ase:MessageAcknowledgement is generated for every aseXML Message received. - (b) A Participant receiving a Transaction must ensure that an ase:TransactionAcknowledgement is generated for every Business Document that has passed validations associated with generating an ase:MessageAcknowledgement.
+- a.
+A Participant receiving a Message must ensure that an ase:MessageAcknowledgement is generated for every aseXML Message received. - b.
+A Participant receiving a Transaction must ensure that an ase: Transaction Acknowledgement is generated for every Business Document that has passed validations associated with generating an ase: Message Acknowledgement.

-2.4.
-Clearly Identifying aseXML transactions and acknowledgements
+2.4 Clearly identifying aseXML transactions and acknowledgements

-- (a) The prefix "ase:" (without quotes) is used to differentiate between (logical) Business Documents/Business Signals/fields and (physical) aseXML equivalents. - (b) A prefix of "ase:" (without quotes) followed by the name of the aseXML Transaction is used to identify an aseXML Transaction and provide differentiation from the related Business Document.
+- a.
+The prefix "ase:" (without quotes) is used to differentiate between (logical) Business Documents/Business Signals/fields and (physical) aseXML equivalents. - b.
+A prefix of "ase:" (without quotes) followed by the name of the aseXML Transaction is used to identify an aseXML Transaction and provide differentiation from the related Business Document.
 The full name of the aseXML Transaction, including the prefix, is underlined.
-For example: ase:ServiceOrderRequest is a valid identifier for an aseXML Transaction representing a ServiceOrderRequest Business Document. - (c) The term ase:MessageAcknowledgement is used to represent the aseXML equivalent of a BusinessReceipt.
-As shown, the term is italicised, underlined and prefixed by "ase:". - (d) As an abbreviation, the term MsgAck may be used to indicate an ase:MessageAcknowledgement with a value of attribute "status" ase:MessageAcknowledgement/@status="Accept" (see convention in section 2.6). - (e) As an abbreviation, the term MsgNack may be used to indicate an ase:MessageAcknowledgement with a value of attribute "status" ase:MessageAcknowledgement/@status="Reject" OR a standalone ase:Event (i.e. a "negative acknowledgement").
-See convention in section 2.6. - (f) The phrase "positive Acknowledgement" refers to an ase:TransactionAcknowledgement with a Status of either "Accept" or "Partial" or ase:MessageAcknowledgement with a Status of "Accept. - (g) The phrase "negative Acknowledgement" refers to either an ase:TransactionAcknowledgement or ase:MessageAcknowledgement with a Status of "Reject", or an ase:Event. - (h) The phrase "positive ase:MessageAcknowledgement" refers to an ase:MessageAcknowledgement with a Status of "Accept". - The phrase "positive ase:TransactionAcknowledgement" refers to an ase:TransactionAcknowledgement with a Status of either "Accept" or "Partial".
+For example: ase:ServiceOrderRequest is a valid identifier for an aseXML Transaction representing a ServiceOrderRequest Business Document. - c.
+The term ase:MessageAcknowledgement is used to represent the aseXML equivalent of a BusinessReceipt.
+As shown, the term is italicised, underlined and prefixed by "ase:". - d.
+As an abbreviation, the term MsgAck may be used to indicate an ase:MessageAcknowledgement with a value of attribute "status" ase:MessageAcknowledgement/@status="Accept" (see convention in section 2.6). - e.
+As an abbreviation, the term MsqNack may be used to indicate an ase:MessageAcknowledgement with a value of

+- attribute "status" ase:MessageAcknowledgement/@status="Reject" OR a standalone ase:Event (i.e. a "negative acknowledgement").
+See convention in section 2.6. - f.
+The phrase "positive Acknowledgement" refers to an ase: Transaction Acknowledgement with a Status of either "Accept" or "Partial" or ase: Message Acknowledgement with a Status of "Accept. - g.
+The phrase "negative Acknowledgement" refers to either an ase:TransactionAcknowledgement - h. or ase:MessageAcknowledgement with a Status of "Reject", or an ase:Event. - i.
+The phrase "positive ase:MessageAcknowledgement" refers to an ase:MessageAcknowledgement with a Status of "Accept". - j.
+The phrase "positive ase:TransactionAcknowledgement" refers to an ase:TransactionAcknowledgement with a Status of either "Accept" or "Partial".

-2.5.
-Naming aseXML Transactions
+2.5 Naming aseXML transactions

-- (a) Generally, the name of an aseXML Transaction is derived from the name of the originating Business Document, except where an alternative "mapping" has been specified in the appropriate process-related "Business Document Mapping to aseXML". - (b) aseXML transaction names use upper camel case (excepting the "ase:" prefix).
+- a.
+Generally, the name of an aseXML Transaction is derived from the name of the originating Business Document, except where an alternative "mapping" has been specified in the appropriate process-related "Business Document Mapping to aseXML". - b. aseXML transaction names use upper camel case (excepting the "ase:" prefix).

-2.6.
-Identifying field names in an aseXML transaction or acknowledgement
+2.6 Identifying field names in an aseXML transaction or acknowledgement